 - Widespread industry collaboration

 All are incredibly useful and important suggestions.
 You can take part in advocating for cleaner air, indoors and out.
 Or, you can help boost awareness of the health risks related to poor indoor air quality.
-APHA’s suggestions are doable and crucial to create a healthier environment.
+APHA’s suggestions are doable and crucial to create healthier indoor environments.

 Combatting Household Air Pollution

 It’s also important to not overlook the easiest step.
-Part of supporting large-scale improvements are to contribute even in smaller ways.
-Another important step is to ensure cleaner, healthier air in your own indoor space.
+Part of supporting large-scale improvements includes smaller contributions as well.
+A possible step is to ensure cleaner, healthier air in your own indoor space.

-Rather than advocating for cleaner air, you can actively intervene in your home’s air quality.
+You can actively intervene in your home’s air quality.
 It is the one space you fully control.
-Taking charge of your indoor air quality will result in a healthier space for you and your family, and it still benefits public health.
+Taking charge of your indoor air quality will result in a healthier space for you and your family while benefitting public health.
 There are five indoor air quality control methods to utilize.

-- Source Control – The easiest way to intervene!
-The purpose is to keep pollutants out of the home in the first place AKA reducing indoor pollution sources.
-Quick examples include taking shoes off at the door or limiting VOC-emitting household materials.
+- Source Control: The easiest way to intervene!
+The purpose is to keep pollutants out of the home in the first place AKA reducing pollution sources.
+Quick examples include taking shoes off at the door or limiting VOC-emitting household products.

-- Filtration – An IAQ classic.
-Good filtration requires regularly checking and replacing home air filters.
-Also, choosing the highest-rated air filter.
+- Filtration: An IAQ classic.
+Good filtration requires regularly checking and replacing home air filters, and opting for a high-efficiency air filter.

-- Ventilation – Ventilation is crucial because of just how important fresh air and air circulation is for health and indoor air quality.
-Consider opting for a mechanical ventilation home system.
+- Ventilation: Ventilation is crucial because fresh air is necessary for health and indoor air quality.
+Consider a mechanical ventilation home system.
 Good ventilation provides fresh air and dilutes indoor air pollution in the process.

-Environmental health relies on environmental awareness.
+Good environmental health relies on environmental awareness.
 The goal is to better understand how our surrounding environments, indoors and out, play a role in health and wellness.
-Improving our own actions and home air quality benefits both individual health and public health.
+Improving your actions and home’s air quality benefits both individual and public health.